 Energy Tax Talking Points

-Talking Points on A - 2753 / S-1923 Requiring Direct Payment of Energy Taxes to Municipal Government
+Talking Points on S-330 Requiring Direct Payment of Energy Taxes to Municipal Government

-- Taxes on gas and electric utilities were originally collected by the host municipalities, and when the State made itself the collection agent for these taxes, it promised to return the proceeds to municipalities for property tax relief.
+- Taxes on gas and electric utilities were originally collected by the host municipalities, and when the StaDone Editingte made itself the collection agent for these taxes, it promised to return the proceeds to municipalities for property tax relief.

-- For years, though, State officials have diverted funding from Energy Taxes to plug holes in the State budget and to fund State programs.
+- For years though, State officials have diverted funding from Energy Taxes to plug holes in the State budget and to fund State programs.
+Instead of being spent on local programs and services or used to offset property taxes, the money has been spent as successive legislatures and administrations have seen fit.

-- A-2753, sponsored by Assemblymen Daniel Benson and Wayne DeAngelo, and S-1923, sponsored by Senator Linda Greenstein, would restore the $331 million in municipal property tax relief funding, ensure that each municipality will be restored to the 2007 (SFY 2008) Energy Tax Receipts/CMPTRA level and adjust that amount to account for inflation.
+- S-330, sponsored by Senator Singleton and Senate President Scutari would restore energy tax relief funding over a five-year period, ensuring that each municipality will be restored to the 2007 (SFY 2008) Energy Tax Receipts/CMPTRA level and adjust that amount to account for inflation.

 - The bills would require certain energy tax receipts to be paid directly to municipalities and, thereby, would assure local property taxpayers compensation for hosting transmission facilities and lines that allow gas and electric energy corporations to serve customers and conduct business in our Garden State.